Ear inflammation - when things go wrong

 Image (CWalker, ThePhotoVet)

-Work with your vet to get to the bottom of your dog’s ear problem at an early stage to avoid chronic changes and don´t skip your revisits!
+Build a Lifelong Ear Partnership and work with your veterinary team to get to the bottom of your dog's ear problem at an early stage to avoid chronic changes and don't skip your revisits!